practicingruby/practicing-ruby-paid/posts/gregory/004-roll-your-own-enumerable-and-enumerator.md

 This is definitely one of my favorite exercises for getting to understand Ruby better.
 I'm not usually big on contrived practice drills, but there is something about peeling back the magic on features that look really complex on the surface that gives me a great deal of satisfaction.
 I find that even if my solutions are very much cheap counterfeits of what Ruby must really be doing, it still helps tremendously to have implemented these features in any way I know how, because it gives me a mental model of my own construction to view the features from.

 If you enjoyed this exercise, there are a number of things that you could do to squeeze even more out of it.
-The most obvious of which is just to implement a few more of the `Enumerable` and `Enumerator` methods.
+The easiest way to do so is to implement a few more of the `Enumerable` and `Enumerator` methods.
 As you do that, you'll find areas where the implementations we built out today are clearly insufficient or would be better off written another way.
 That's fine, because it will teach you even more about how these features hang together.
 You can also discuss and improve upon the examples I've provided, as there is certainly room for refactoring in several of them.
 Lastly, if you want to take a more serious approach to things, you could take a look at the tests in [RubySpec](https://github.com/rubyspec/rubyspec), and the implementations in [Rubinius](https://github.com/rubinius/rubinius).
 Implementing Ruby in Ruby isn't just something folks do for fun these days, and if you really enjoyed working on these low level features, you might consider contributing to Rubinius in some way.
 The maintainers of that project are amazing and you can learn a tremendous amount that way.

 Of course, not everyone has time to contribute to a Ruby implementation, even if it's for the purpose of advancing their own understanding of Ruby.
 So I'd certainly settle for a comment here sharing your experiences with this exercise.